meltano/handbook/src/_peopleops/communication.md

 1. At Meltano, we use American English as the standard written language.
 1. Do not use rich text, it makes it hard to copy/paste.
 Use Markdown to format text that is stored in a Git repository.
 In Google Docs use "Normal text" using the style/heading/formatting dropdown and paste without formatting.
 1. Don't use ALL CAPS because it [feels like shouting](https://en.wikipedia.org/wiki/All_caps#Association_with_shouting).
-However, there is the [`#all-caps` Slack channel](https://gitlab.slack.com/archives/C01BC085AVB) for your good-natured shouting needs.
 1. We use Unix style (lf) line endings, not Windows style (crlf), please ensure `*.md text eol=lf` is set in the repository's `.gitattributes` and run `git config --global core.autocrlf input` on your client.
 1. Do not create links like "here" or "click here".
 All links should have relevant anchor text that describes what they link to, such as: "Meltano CLI Reference documentation".
-Using [meaningful links](https://www.futurehosting.com/blog/links-should-have-meaningful-anchor-text-heres-why/){:rel="nofollow noindex"} is important to both search engine crawlers (SEO) and accessibility for people with learning differences and/or physical disabilities.
+Using [meaningful links](https://www.futurehosting.com/blog/links-should-have-meaningful-anchor-text-heres-why/) is important to both search engine crawlers (SEO) and accessibility for people with learning differences and/or physical disabilities.
    This guidance should be followed in all places links are provided, whether in the handbook, website, GoogleDocs, or any other content.
    Avoid writing GoogleDocs content which states - `Zoom Link [Link]`.
    Rather, paste the full link directly following the word `Zoom`.